mayeranalytics/pyUBX/readme.md

     """Message class ACK."""
     _class = 0x05

-    class ACK:		# this is message ACK-ACK
+    class ACK:
         _id = 0x01
         class Fields:
-            clsID = U1(1)
-            msgID = U1(2)
+            clsID = U1(1)   # Class ID of the Acknowledged Message msgID = U1(2)   # Message ID of the Acknowledged Message

-    class NAK:		# this is message ACK-NAK
+    class NAK:
         _id = 0x00
         class Fields:
-            clsID = U1(1)
-            msgID = U1(2)
+            clsID = U1(1)   # Class ID of the Not-Acknowledged Message msgID = U1(2)   # Message ID of the Not-Acknowledged Message
 ```

-The syntax is quite intuitive.
-UBX message class and message ID are defined by using member variables `_class` and `_id`.
+The class structure mirrors the UBX message hierarchy.
+Python classes `UBX.ACK`, `UBX.CGF`, `UBX.MON` correspond to the respective messages classes.
+Python classes `UBX.ACK.ACK`,  `UBX.ACK.NAK`, etc., correspond to the respective messages.

-This design introduces some syntactic noise such as the frequent `class` keyword and the occasional decorator.
-It's an acceptable tradeoff: As it is correct Python it can therefore be used to parse and manipulate messages.

-It is also possible to use these UBX message definitions to generate parsers and generators for other languages, such as C/C++, etc, by using introspection.
+This design introduces some syntactic noise such as the frequent `class` keyword and abundant use of decorators.
+It is an acceptable tradeoff: As it is correct Python it can be used to parse and manipulate messages.
+For example, by introspection it becomes possible to use these UBX message definitions to generate parsers and generators for other languages, such as C/C++ (see [below](#cpp)).
+The decorators add the boilerplate and keep the syntax as simple as possible.

+### Python class structure

+#### *Class ID* and *message ID*

+UBX *class ID* and *message ID* are defined by using member variables `_class` and `_id`.

+#### Fields

 Note that the `Fields` class variables have to be numbered, otherwise the exact order of the variables cannot be recovered (Python stores the various `things' belonging to a class in a dict).
 So the first argument of a type is always an ordering number.
 The actual numbers don't matter as long as the resulting ordering is correct.